hadley/helpr/ideas.md

 * link to CRAN page
 * PARTIAL - links to news & changelogs
   * needs to have a render brew template
+* demos
-* DONE - demos
+  * BUSY - Send to a new page
-  * Add jQuery to notify user
+  * See Code Execution
+  * Have interaction with demo things
+  * Have output done within the example
 * DONE - vignettes
   * change URL
 * NOT FULLY CORRECT - separate data and functions